willisman31/Vuln-Uploader/README.md

 ## License

-Project uses an MIT license- do as you wish with it.
+Project uses an MIT license- do as you wish with it

+## Credit

+Default wordlist comes from [danielmiessler](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/directory-list-2.3-medium.txt)